DiffSpectra: Molecular Structure Elucidation from Spectra using Diffusion Models: Results

-Within DiffSpectra, a continuous-time variational diffusion model progressively perturbs the molecular graph with Gaussian noise during the forward process, then denoises it in reverse, conditioned on spectra-derived information.
-A dedicated backbone, the Diffusion Molecule Transformer, parameterizes the denoising process while maintaining permutation and SE(3) equivariance.
+Within DiffSpectra, a continuous-time variational diffusion model progressively perturbs the molecular graph with Gaussian noise during the forward diffusion process, and then denoises it in reverse, conditioned on spectra-derived information.
+The denoising process is parameterized by the Diffusion Molecule Transformer, which preserves permutation and SE(3) equivariance.
 DMT is guided by spectral embeddings extracted by SpecFormer, a Transformer-based encoder pre-trained with both masked reconstruction and contrastive alignment to capture spectrum–structure correlations.
-This design allows the framework to achieve faithful and chemically meaningful structure elucidation, supported by physically grounded diffusion and rich spectral priors.
-More details of the full architecture and training objectives are presented in ~\cref{sec:method}.
+This design enables faithful and chemically meaningful structure elucidation, supported by physically grounded diffusion and rich spectral priors.
+More details of the full architecture and training objectives are provided in \cref{sec:method}.